 Should you buy one?

 If you want an excellent driving midsize luxury sports sedan without committing to the typical German choice, then the Lexus GS 350 can hardly be faulted.
-It still might be a bit too muted and mundane for some and thus, will shy buyers away.
-Especially when you have Hyundai’s Genesis sedan creeping up in the midsize luxury market as an up and coming and completely viable alternative.
+It still might be a bit too muted and mundane for some and thus, will shy fancy buyers away.
+Competition is further complicated when you consider the rise of Hyundai’s Genesis sedan, creeping up in the midsize luxury market as an up and coming and completely viable alternative.

-But what you get with the Lexus GS is Japan’s most revered luxury nameplate and a car that does its job just fine in a flavor that many have tome to love and appreciate.
+But what you get with the Lexus GS is Japan’s most revered luxury nameplate.
+You also get a car that does its job just fine in a flavor that many have come to love and appreciate.
 And I personally would prefer the Lexus over the 5-Series because the BMW has become too isolated and bloated feeling to carry the torch successfully.

 – By: Chris Chin